Megatron: Fun Publications

 Megatron was featured in the 2006 BotCon tale Timelines: Dawn of Futures Past, which picked up where the Dreamwave story left off.
 Much more of the background surrounding his theft of the Golden Disk artifacts was revealed.
 A feared general in the Predacon army, he went rogue from the Predacons after the signing of the Pax Cybertronia—a peace treaty between the Maximal and Predacon factions—and took the name of Megatron.
-He swiftly gathered a crew of like-minded individuals and, while Waspinator and Terrorsaur stole a ship, he, Dinobot and Scorponok stole the disk, battling the guards and destroying one, leaving the other to commandeer a ship to pursue them.
+He swiftly gathered a crew of like-minded individuals and, while Waspinator and Terrorsaur stole a ship, he, Dinobot, and Scorponok stole the disk, battling the guards and destroying one, leaving the other to commandeer a ship to pursue them.
 Picked up by their ship, they fled and were pursued by two ships—one of which was the Axalon.
 Tarantulas was able to decode enough information from the Golden Disk to set a course through transwarp space.
-With a little help from Laserbeak and Buzzsaw (secretly sent by Divebomb to ensure Megatron's plan to change history succeeded) they destroyed one of their pursuers, and the newly christened Darkside fled into Transwarp space, with the Axalon in pursuit—thus beginning the Beast Wars.
+With a little help from Laserbeak and Buzzsaw (secretly sent by Divebomb to ensure Megatron's plan to change history succeeded), they destroy one of their pursuers, and the newly christened Darkside flees into Transwarp space, with the Axalon in pursuit—thus beginning the Beast Wars.

-To marry the visual appearance of Megatron's pre-Beast form seen in the first episode of the Beast Wars animated series (indeed, Megatron was the only character whose entire body was depicted, albeit briefly, prior to reformatting into a beast mode) with the toy of the character available exclusively at the convention, the story notes that Megatron adopts a detachable suit of armor that transforms into a missile tank, similar to a Pretender Shell or Ultra Magnus's outer armor in Dreamwave's series.
-The tank is his toy; the profile is given for the character in the widespread release of the comic notes that his original body transforms into a hover tank.
+To marry the visual appearance of Megatron's pre-Beast form seen in the first episode of the Beast Wars animated series (indeed, Megatron is the only character whose entire body is depicted, albeit briefly, prior to reformatting into a beast mode) with the toy of the character available exclusively at the convention, the story notes that Megatron adopts a detachable suit of armor that transforms into a missile tank, similar to a Pretender Shell or Ultra Magnus's outer armor in Dreamwave's series.
+The tank is his toy; the character's profile in the widespread release of the comic notes that his original body transforms into a hover tank.
 Notably, Timelines presents a slightly different version of the disk's theft to the story presented in Dreamwave comics.
 In Timelines, Megatron seems to already be known to other characters by that name, whereas in Dreamwave's story, he only takes the name after taking possession of the disk.
 Whether the two are reconcilable is unknown.